rcslab/aurora-bench/README.md

 Location of Raw Data
 --------------------
 Raw data can be found in the directory specified by the OUT variable in the `aurora.config` file (/aurora-data by default).
 Each workload has its own sub-directory in this folder.
-Each part of the workload is divided further in the workloads directory, finally each iteration of the workload is label as ITERATION.out, where ITERATION specifies the iteration number.
+Each part of the workload is divided further in the workloads directory, finally each iteration of the workload is labelled as ITERATION.out, where ITERATION specifies the iteration number.

 An example file for the varmail benchmark found in Figure 3, for FFS would have a directory path as follows:

 ```
 /aurora-data/filesystem/ffs/macro/varmail.f/0.out
 ```

 While a RocksDB file would look like this:

 ```
 /aurora-data/rocksdb/aurora-wal/0.out
 ```

 Figure 5 Note
 -------------
-Currently RocksDB highly stresses the system at high frequencies (98 Hz) and a few known bugs can occur more frequently in these benchmarks.
-The only issue that requires user intervention is an object terminate hang.
-If you find an iteration in RocksDB takes longer than normal (>88s).
-Using CTRL-T in the terminal which will show info around the current running process (the RocksDB benchmark).
-If you see `[objtrm]` in the info provided, this means this hang has occured and will require a restart of the system.
+Currently RocksDB stresses the system at high checkpoint frequencies (100 Hz) and a few known bugs can occur more frequently in these benchmarks.
+Particularly if your machine is slower!

+If the any RocksDB iteration appears to be hung for more than 2 minutes you may need to restart the script.
+Press Ctrl-T to see the process info and you will that it is sleeping on `[objtrm]` with no progress in runtimes.
+If this is the case please reboot the machine and restart the benchmark.

-Other issues may occur but manifest as a panic in the kernel.
-The user can safely restart and retry the script (it will start from the iteration of the last crash).
+It should be safe to restart and retry the script (it will start from the iteration of the last crash).

+WARNING: If you crash or restart unsafely the live USB image may drop you into a shell because of an uncleanly mounted file system.
+Just enter the shell and run `fsck` to fix the file system and then `exit` to resume the machine startup.
+On custom installed machines this should be unnecessary.

 Running CRIU
 ------------